Last updated: May 3, 2026

 - What to gather: Deed, ID, the combined disposable income worksheet, and any Social Security or VA disability proof.

 - Timeline: Washington’s income threshold table is one of the most important documents in the state.
-The state already posted 2027-2029 thresholds and warned that 2026 legislation could still change them.
+The state has already posted 2027-2029 thresholds and warned that 2026 legislation could still change them.

-How to apply without wasting time
+How to start without wasting time

 - Read your current tax bill and assessment notice first.
 This saves the most time because you can see whether homestead, owner-occupied, STAR, or another benefit is already on the account.

 - Claim the base homeowner benefit before the niche senior benefit.
 In Florida that usually means homestead first.
 In Texas it means the residence homestead exemption.
-In New York, new homeowners usually need the STAR credit registration first.
+In New York, new homeowners usually need STAR credit registration first.

 - Match the program to the real problem.
 If you need a lower bill, look for an exemption or freeze.
 If you need time, look for a deferral or postponement.
 If you already paid, look for a rebate.